mirko-pagliai/cakephp-database-backup/docs/Configuration.md

 The same applies to all other binaries, just change the binary name shown in the example.

-## Customize export/import commands
+## Customize export and import commands
-_(from 2.10.0 version)_
+_(from the 2.10.0 version)_

-By default, commands (to export/imports backups) are executed with generic options that are valid for almost all environments.
+By default, commands (to export/import backups) are executed with generic options that are valid for almost all environments.
 However, in some particular environments or conditions it may be necessary to execute commands with particular options.

 The default commands are defined in the `config/bootstrap.php` file and placeholders (such as `{{BINARY}}` or `{{DB_HOST}}`) are replaced and escaped before the command is executed.